IBM/ibm-event-automation/event-streams/jmxtrans/README.md

 Build a container image that includes Java 11 runtime and the JmxTrans tool.
 An example [Dockerfile](./Dockerfile) to build such an image is provided as a reference.

-You can build and push the container image by using these commands:
+You can build and push the container image by running the following commands:
 ```
 docker build -t <image-registry>/<image-name>:<image-tag> .
 docker push <image-registry>/<image-name>:<image-tag>